2020 Volunteer Vacation

 Yes and no.

 Philmont will pre-stage food, tools, and all crew equipment at Whistle Punk.
 However, the unused room in your pack will need to be filled with extra (and heavier) work clothes along with warm clothes (jackets, gloves, long underwear, headgear, etc).
-Extra gear can be shipped back to Base Camp after trail work is completed, but you will then be carrying traditional crew gear and food when hiking to your campsite on Thursday.
+Extra gear can be shipped back to Base Camp after trail work is completed, but you will then be carrying traditional crew gear and food when hiking/riding to your campsite on Thursday.

 Philmont backpacks are available at no charge if needed.